-The MSCA PF emphasizes the future career development of the researcher.
-Here you will find examples of training that Charles University (CU) offers.
-CU offers many types of training, as well as the individual faculties, which offer their own training programmes.
+The MSCA PF emphasizes

+the future career

+development of the

+researcher.
+Here you will

+find examples of training

+that Charles University

+(CU) offers.
+CU offers many

+types of training, as well

+as the individual faculties,

+which offer their own

+training programmes.

-- Workshop on ERC grants.
+Workshop on ERC grants

 CU has developed the university ERC "pipeline".
-Via this pipeline, researchers from the university are invited to the National ERC Info Day, which is organized together with the Technology Centre (NCPs for H2020) of the Academy of Sciences.
-Those who receive an MSCA IF are automatically invited to the pipeline.
-Those who intend to submit an ERC are requested to submit a draft of the project and a CV and are invited for a two-day workshop where the draft is revised.
-During the grant writing consultation sessions, CU also provides mock interview training in case the researcher is invited to the second round of the ERC procedure. - Science and Innovation Management Workshop: The aim of the workshop is to provide a comprehensive introduction to specific project management in R&D, its terminology, and methods.
-Participants will be acquainted with the processes of project planning, utilization of the opportunities offered, organization, and adaptive management skills. - Time management Workshop.
-This workshop is offered by the host institution and focuses on how to organize research efficiently.
-It also provides the fundamentals of personal productivity, which will make it easier to fulfil tasks during the fellowship. - The Open Science Support Centre offers a number of training activities focused on open access, research data management, and open research data. - The Institute for Language and Preparatory Studies offers a wide range of language courses.
+Via this pipeline, researchers from the university are invited to the National ERC Info Day, which is organized together with the Technology Centre Prague (NCPs for HE).
+Those who receive an MSCA PF are automatically invited to the pipeline.
+Those who intend to submit an ERC are recommended to register for the ERC Workshop and submit a preliminary abstract of their proposal and the CV and track-record.
+CU also provides feedback, pre-screening and consultations during the grant preparation.

+There are about twenty courses for postdocs developed according to the Research Competence Framework, focused on seven different competence areas.

+The Open Science Support Centre

+offers a number of training activities focused on open access, research data management, and open research data.

+The Institute for Language and Preparatory Studies

+offers a wide range of language courses.
 You can learn Czech or many other languages.